-To protect the privacy of your information, the Secure Sockets Layer (SSL) v3.0 encryption standard is required to access secure pages on FTC.gov and other FTC websites.
-If you receive an error message when clicking a link to a secure page or form, make sure that your browser’s security setting is activated to use SSL v3.0.
+To protect the privacy of your information, the Transport Layer Security (TLS) 1.0 encryption standard is required to access secure pages on FTC.gov and other FTC websites.
+If you receive an error message when clicking a link to a secure page or form, make sure that your browser’s security setting is activated to use TLS 1.0 or Higher.

 For site security purposes and to ensure that this service remains available to all users, this government computer system employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 By using this site, you are agreeing to such security monitoring.
 If such monitoring reveals evidence of possible abuse or criminal activity, the evidence may be provided to appropriate law enforcement officials.
 Unauthorized attempts to upload or change information on this service are strictly prohibited and may be punishable by law, including the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.